Winson-L/UCD_for_undecided_major/README.md

 I used Python3 for this project.

 The steps to use this project:
-  1. Download the data from the website (UCD Catalog) -> Run the program "UCDAVIS_Major"
+  1. Download the data from the website (UCD Catalog) -> Run the program "UCDAVIS_Major.py"

-  2. Conver and store the data -> Run the program "Conver_data"
+  2. Conver and store the data -> Run the program "Conver_data.py"

   3. Choose the way to upload the courses you had taken:
       a.
-Store as a text file and seperate with comma "," -> Run the program "real_square_file_input"
+Store as a text file and seperate with comma "," -> Run the program "real_square_file_input.py"
       b.
-Directly insert the course when you run the program -> Run the program "real_square_handly_input"
+Directly insert the course when you run the program -> Run the program "real_square_handly_input.py"

   4. You will receive the result on as a text file in the address that you set.
      -- Be careful on the saving file address since I used Windows, not Linux.